Getting your work in front of a potential client’s eyes can be challenging. In this article, we'll show you how to:

 - Include a sentence or two about the client and why your design is the best fit

-- Use only the singular form for terms.
+Tags make your work easily discoverable by clients searching for a particular term.
+We recommend using 5 - 10 tags to describe each design and to only use the singular form for each term.
 We account for both singular and plural automatically (use the term "cat", not "cats").

 - Main elements of the design (mountain, tree, dog)